New York, NY – March 16, 2019

 “As a global family of evangelical Christians – a diverse family that includes people of all complexions, ethnicities, languages, cultures and social standings – we are committed to upholding that according to the Bible, God has created each human being in His image, which gives eternal value to each individual life,” Bp.
 Tendero added, and said: “It is our hope and prayer that rather than dividing the community with hatred, this tragic event will bring the community together in condemning such hatred and that they would reach out to each other across any social or cultural barriers to extend comfort and support at this time.”

-The attack came on the same day that theat the United Nations Human Rights Council in Geneva that denounces nationalist populism.
+The attack came on the same day that the WEA presented an oral statement at the United Nations Human Rights Council in Geneva that denounces nationalist populism.
 Furthermore, as part of its effort to build bridges of respect and understanding between people of different faiths and no faith, the WEA has also been engaged in dialogue with Muslims for many years.
-A recent example is last month.
+A recent example is Bp.
+Tendero’s participation in the Global Conference on Human Fraternity in Abu Dhabi last month.

 > NZ Christian Network and the tragic attacks on Muslim people and mosques in Christchurch – March 15, 2019